comScore

 Convenience and affordability

-There’s no denying that frozen veggies, which often come pre-sliced, diced or otherwise chopped, are handy for those busy nights when you don’t feel like spending time on prep.
+There’s no denying that frozen veggies, which often come pre-sliced, diced or otherwise chopped, are handy for those busy nights.
 Despite being so convenient, however, they’re typically cheaper than fresh veggies, which feels more important than ever at a time when most of us are looking for ways to cut costs at the grocery store.

 Shelf life